saucerswaplabs/hedera-improvement-proposal/HIP/hip-0000-hvs.md

 ## Abstract

-For thousands of years, voting has played a central role in democratic society.
+For thousands of years, voting has played a key role in democratic society.
 Citizens vote to express preferences, hold their representatives accountable, and shape the nature of governance.
 The health of a democracy depends on the inclusiveness and integrity of its vote.

-Voting is just as central to governance of a decentralized application (dApp).
+Voting is just as critical to governance of a decentralized application (dApp).
 An ideal vote distributes power among token holders to make decisions, resolve conflicts, and evolve the protocol.
-But this ideal requires a ledger that can support fast, fair, and secure on-chain voting, at a scale of millions of token holders.
+But this ideal does require a ledger that can support fast, fair, and secure on-chain voting, at a scale of millions or billions of token holders.
 An ideal ledger would also allow a dApp to use a vote's outcome as an input to its native programmability and embedded economics.
 We propose to make Hedera such a ledger.

 There are five main aspects of our proposal.
   1. The protocol adds a Hedera Voting Service (HVS) that creates and manages entities of type `Vote`.